-Next: , Previous: Creating an Individual Word List, Up: Working With Dictionaries
+Next: Format of the Personal and Replacement Dictionaries, Previous: Creating an Individual Word List, Up: Working With Dictionaries

 The munch command takes a list of words from standard input and outputs a list of possible root words and affixes.
 The root may, however, be invalid as it does not check them against the existing dictionary.
 For example the command: